 This feature is somewhat of a trend I see in new stick vacuums.
 The Roborock H6 has it, the

 ZiWei Sterilization System

 This term refers to the Six-Level filtration + Double antimicrobial system Roidmi utilizes so dust and allergens stay inside the dust cup.

 So it has six filters, one of which is a HEPA filter and another anti-bacterial post filter to help prevent pollutants from exiting through the exhaust.

-Part of it is the Air-X 2.0 dust separation system with eight cyclones to ensure dust stays inside the container and not clog the air duct and filters.
+Part of it is the Air-X 2.0 dust separation system with eight cyclones to ensure dust stays inside the container and does not clog the air duct and filters.

 The whole filter assembly easily comes off, so all these parts are washable.

-It is an improvement over the Roidmi F8 that doesn’t have a locking feature.
+It is an improvement over the Roidmi F8 which doesn’t have a locking feature.
 So there’s the issue of the filter assembly falling to the ground if it’s loose.